What is the Longhorn TIES Initiative?

 What is the cost to receive Longhorn TIES services?

-As this is a new initiative, there is no cost to receive Longhorn TIES support services.
-To be eligible for services, students must be enrolled at UT Austin and identify as being a student on the autism spectrum.
+There is no cost to receive Longhorn TIES support services.
+To be eligible for services, students must be enrolled at UT Austin and identify as being a student on the autism spectrum or neurodiverse.

 What if a student doesn’t have a diagnosis, can they still receive help?